Los Angeles Gay Travel

 Craving amazing soup dumplings in LA?
 Northern Café in Westwood has the best dumplings around.
 A casual Chinese place best for lunch or an early dinner, I promise you will not regret making a trip here.
 It is so delicious!

 Plan Check Kitchen & Bar is perfect for a cocktail-filled brunch.
-Located in Sawtelle, Plan Check has indoor and outdoor seating, a ton of soul food and great service.
+With locations in both in Sawtelle and West LA, Plan Check Kitchen & Bar has indoor and outdoor seating, a ton of soul food and fantastic service.
 They are known for their fried chicken!
-I really liked the spicy custom cocktails too.
+I really enjoyed the spicy custom cocktails too.

 Downtown LA Lunch Recommendations